nod-ai/SHARK-ModelDev/README.md

 # SHARK Turbine

-This repo is Nod-AI's integration repository for various model bringup activities and CI.
+This is the AMD SHARK team's integration repository for various ML model bringup activities and CI.
 In 2023 and early 2024, it played a different role by being the place where FX/Dynamo based torch-mlir and IREE toolsets were developed, including: